telerik/fiddler-jam-docs/portal/jam-embedded-api.md

         <script src="/fiddler-jam-embedded.js"></script>
         <script>
-            // the Fiddler Jam Embedded object attached to the DOM window object through _fiddlerJamEmbedded const jam = window._fiddlerJamEmbedded;
+            // The Fiddler Jam Embedded object attached to the DOM window object through _fiddlerJamEmbedded. const jam = window._fiddlerJamEmbedded;

-            // Use the error event listener to catch possible issues
+            // Use the error event listener to catch possible issues.
-            // example: Firefox and Safari users needs to explcitly allow video recording through user interaction.
+            // For example: Firefox and Safari users needs to explicitly allow video recording through user interaction.
-            // The error listener is used to load custom UI that calls the startVideo() method jam.addErrorEventListener(e => {
+            // The error listener is used to load custom UI that calls the startVideo() method. jam.addErrorEventListener(e => {
                 document.getElementById('last-error').innerHTML = e;
                 if (e.name === 'CaptureDisplayError') {